shimspedy/sengov/content/montana/greg-gianforte/_index.md

 twitter: GregForMontana
 ---

-Greg fell in love with Montana over 40 years ago when he first came here on a school trip.
-Greg built a life, started a small business and raised a family in this state.

-Married for 32 years, Greg and Susan raised their four children in Bozeman hunting, fishing, rafting, climbing, skiing and backpacking on Montana’s public lands.
+Montanans elected Greg Gianforte as their state’s 25th governor on November 3, 2020.
+Gianforte received more votes than any candidate for governor in Montana history and won with the largest margin for a first-term governor since 1920.

+Gianforte campaigned on getting Montana’s economy going again, getting Montana safely open for business, and getting Montanans back to work in good-paying jobs.
+He also focused on changing the way Helena and state government do business to better serve Montanans.

+After 34 years in the private sector, Gianforte served as Montana’s lone voice in the U.S. House of Representatives from June 2017 to January 2021.
+In Congress, Gianforte voted to cut taxes for every American taxpayer, roll back unnecessary, anti-jobs regulations, lower health care costs, and protect our Montana way of life, including our public lands.

-They founded RightNow Technologies two decades ago in their Bozeman home, and they grew it into the town’s largest commercial employer, creating over 500 high-paying Montana jobs.
+Greg and Susan Gianforte founded RightNow Technologies two decades ago in their Bozeman home, and they grew it into the town’s largest commercial employer, creating over 500 high-paying Montana jobs.

-Greg spent his entire career focusing on creating jobs and opportunities.
-He founded five different start-up companies.
+Gianforte spent his entire career focusing on creating jobs and opportunities.
+He founded five different startup companies.
 He’s worked to improve Montana’s economy through the “Better Montana Jobs” project.
 He also launched scholarship programs to help low-income students and veterans pursue the education and training they need to start a career in Montana.

-After spending 34 years in the private sector, Montanans entrusted Greg to be their voice in Congress.
-Serving as Montana’s congressman, Greg has worked with President Trump to cut taxes, stop job-killing regulations and protect our Montana way of life.
+Married since 1986, Greg and Susan Gianforte raised their four children in Bozeman hunting, fishing, rafting, climbing, skiing and backpacking on Montana’s public lands.